Republican Congressional Leaders Sound Ready To Move On From Health Care To Taxes

 "Tomorrow is the beginning of a very important process that we are excited about here in Congress," Ryan said.

-As far as health care goes, Ryan noted that the House had done it's job, passing a bill in May.
+As far as health care goes, Ryan noted that the House had done its job by passing a bill in May.

 Translation: It's time to move on.

-If Republicans in the Senate do not pass health care, there's a question of what it could mean for McConnell.
+If Republicans in the Senate do not pass health care, there is a question of what it could mean for McConnell.
 He and Trump have not been on the same page and do not appear to have a warm relationship.

-Trump has called him out on Twitter previously for not passing health care, and there were reports of an intense, profanity-laced telephone call between the two men.
+Trump has called him out on Twitter previously for not passing health care, and there were reports of an intense, profanity-laced telephone call between the men.

 Could another health care failure be the impetus for Trump to turn up the pressure once again on the Senate GOP leader?